Understanding the New SEER 2 Rating and Why It Matters

 The Basics of SEER and SEER 2

-SEER, short for seasonal energy efficiency ratio, is the traditional metric employed to evaluate the cooling efficiency of air conditioning systems.
-The higher the SEER rating, the more energy efficient the system and the lower the operating expenditures.
-SEER is computed by dividing the cooling output during a normal cooling season—measured in British thermal units, or BTUs—by the energy consumed in the process as measured in watt-hours.
-These statistics are created under special test conditions to ensure consistency.
+SEER is calculated by dividing the cooling output during a normal cooling season—measured in British thermal units, or BTUs—by the energy consumed in the process as measured in watt-hours.
+These calculations are created under special test conditions to establish consistency.

 New SEER Rating Standards for 2023